-When considering an application for a service connection, regard will be had to any infrastructure agreement or conditions of development approval concerning infrastructure and whether that agreement or conditions of approval have been fulfilled.
-Regard will also be had to any outstanding infrastructure charges applicable to the premises.
+When considering an application for a service connection, regard will be had to any infrastructure agreement or conditions of development approval concerning infrastructure and whether that

 A further important consideration for RW will be whether the premise is located inside or outside the existing connection area for that network.
 This concept is explained in the following subsections.
 The existing connection area for each network is identified in Section 21 of this Water Netserv Plan.